 While in the midst of candida overgrowth, your body becomes inflamed, causing the yeast to grow and spread beyond the digestive tract.
 One of the byproducts of candida actually can mimic estrogen, leading to a serious hormonal imbalance.

-The candida cleanse helps to rid the body of excess candida through the flushing of the digestive tract, and the introduction of healthy candida fighters found in fermented vegetables and kefir.
+The candida cleanse helps to rid the body of excess candida through the flushing of the digestive tract, and the introduction of healthy candida fighters found in fermented foods.

 You really have two options for a cleanse: a liquids-only cleanse or a more gentle cleanse with food.
 You may also opt the most thorough gut reboot: starting with the step one cleanse and then move to the step two cleanse.
 The whole process will set the stage for starting the candida diet as well!